-The club is affiliated to the Scottish Aeromodellers Association (SAA) which in turn is affiliated to the British Model Flying Association.
-These organisations provide both a framework of safety rules and regulations, and also a programme of flying and safety development through various stages of training, testing and certification.
-Individual Membership of either the SAA or BMFA is a requirement for all DMFC members as they provide third party insurance as an important benefit of membership.
-It is a condition of flying at our club site that all individuals carry adequate third party insurance and members and visitors who fly at our site must therefore be able to prove current membership of SAA or BMFA at all times.
+Dumfries Model Flying Club is affiliated to the British Model Flying Association (BMFA).
+This organisation provides a framework of safety rules and regulations, and also a programme of flying skills development, through various stages of training, testing and achievement certification.
+Individual membership of BMFA is a requirement for all DMFC members as BMFA also provides third party insurance as an important benefit of membership.
+It is a condition of flying at our club site that all individuals carry adequate third party insurance and members and visitors who fly at our site must therefore be able to prove current membership of BMFA at all times.

 Safety is always a prime consideration in model flying so, in common with most model flying clubs, pilots are required to have achieved a basic safety certification test before they are permitted to fly solo.
 Until then they may only fly under supervision of an experienced pilot.
 There is also a legal requirement for model flyers to obtain a CAA Operator ID and a Flyer ID, via a simple online process.
 See the Safety Matters page of this website for more details.

 Model flying is a diverse hobby which covers many different interests and disciplines which give it a very wide appeal.
 Several of our members are keen aeromodellers who design, build and fly their own creations from scratch, but those skills are no longer a necessary aspect of model flying.
 These days there is a huge variety of models available in ARTF (almost ready to fly) form, and many of these simply screw together so that they can be ready to fly within a very short time after opening the box!